Child Custody And Parent Relocation

+Every case and situation is unique.
+The type of custody arrangement you have makes a difference.
 The custodial parent has the right to move freely for work and other circumstances.
 The other parent, however, has a right to have a relationship with the child.
-When one parent wants to move a considerable distance from the other (even within the same state), that parent must obtain permission from the other parent or the court.
+When one parent wants to move a considerable distance from the other (even within New Jersey), that parent must obtain permission from the other parent or the court.

 If no custody order is in place, one parent cannot take the child out of state against the other parent’s wishes.
 Doing so could result in kidnapping charges and an eventual loss of custodial rights.